What is the tax position when I take money from my pension flexibly?

 Below we explain in a bit more detail.

-Tax is taken using the PAYE system.
+Tax is deducted at source using the PAYE system.
 If you are or have been an employee, you may recognise this as similar to the way your employer took tax off your wages or salary.

 How your pension payment is taxed depends on whether:

 - you decide to take part or all of your fund,

 - you receive the state pension.

 As above, only part of your pension payment might be taxable, depending on how you choose to use your tax-free cash sum.
 The following comments apply only to the part of the sum that is to be taxed.